 According to a study by Italian economist Annarita Paiano, phones excrete waste 200 times greater than the weight of the phone.
 This large environmental impact requires longer use of the phone—generally five to ten years—to balance the personal benefit to the environmental impact.
 Yet, the average American replaces his/her phones every year or two.

 Americans are the leaders of the current “take, make and waste” system, but they’re not the only ones who do it.
 Every person and every country should do more for the planet.
+We should all become conscious consumers.
 The environmental crisis is a universal issue.
 However, as a global leader and, according to the Union of Concerned Scientists, the number two most carbon-emitting country in the world, the United States carries the biggest responsibility to be a leader in the environmental movement.
 People around the world look up to the U.S. and try to emulate its values.
 Instead of demonstrating consumption and selfishness as the tricks to gain more in life, Americans should strive to do more for the planet and share that value with the world.

 I offer some solutions that I, myself, have done my best to institute: Refuse products designed unsustainably.
 Reduce what you consume.
 Reuse materials instead of opting for single-use products.
 Repair what you own.
 Rot (aka compost) everything you can.
 Recycle what you can’t compost as a last resort.
 These are called the Six Rs.
 We should strive to do all of them all the time, but perfection is overrated.
 Even making one sustainable decision daily leaves a positive footprint on the planet.
 Over time, a sustainable lifestyle will become a habit.